stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 Just make sure you're checking out the repository [around the time fsmt was released](https://github.com/huggingface/transformers/tree/129fdae04033fe4adfe013b734deaec6ec34ae2e), since the 2 files could have diverged since then.

-The final stage was to run through a bunch of inputs and compare that the ported tokenizer produced the same ids as the original.
+The final stage was to run through a bunch of inputs and to ensure that the ported tokenizer produced the same ids as the original.
 You can see this is done in [this notebook](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/nbs/tokenizer.ipynb), which I was running repeatedly while trying to figure out how to make the outputs match.

 This is how most of the porting process went, I'd take a small feature, run it the `fairseq`-way, get the outputs, do the same with the `transformers` code, try to make the outputs match - fiddle with the code until it did, then try a different kind of input make sure it produced the same outputs, and so on, until all inputs produced outputs that matched.

 ## Porting the core translation functionality

 Having had a relatively quick success with porting the tokenizer (obviously, thanks to most of the code being there already), the next stage was much more complex.
-This is the `generate()` function which translated the inputs ids and returned output ids.
+This is the `generate()` function which takes inputs ids, runs them through the model and returns output ids.

 I had to break it down into multiple sub-tasks.
 I had to
 1. port the model weights.